Every day, there is a new SEO technique that you might use to rank better.

 2. Events

-Is your hotel hosting some special events?
-If so, you can use the event data markup to highlight it for the search engine crawlers.
-And these events will be added under the search result heading of your website.
-Along with acting as a visual cue, in Google, these results are also linked to the Google Calendar.
+Is your hotel hosting special events?
+If so, you can use the event data markup to highlight them for search engine crawlers.
+These events will be added under the search result heading of your website, possibly linked to Google Maps.

 3. Products